Penetration Testing

 Pen Test Tools

 You may be wondering more about the types of tools pen testers use during a pen testing engagement.
 Pen testing tools encompass a wide range of special tools developed by hackers and other software tools commonly found within the targeted enterprise.
 Many of the tools that ethical hackers use are available on an open source basis.
-Examples of widely used tools include Kali Linux, Metasploit, Wireshark, and MimiKatz.
+Examples of a pen testing tool include Kali Linux, Metasploit, Wireshark, and MimiKatz.

-The practice of using tools commonly found in the enterprise by both pen testers and threat actors is referred to as “living off the land.”
-This enables threat actors to become part of the target enterprise’s network and to hide among normal day-to-day activities.
+The practice of using a penetration testing tool commonly found in the enterprise by both pen testers and threat actors is referred to as “living off the land.”
+This enables threat actors unauthorized access, becoming part of the target enterprise’s network and to hide among normal day-to-day activities.
 Even when malicious activity is detected, attribution becomes difficult or impossible, since everyone uses similar tools.

 Why Pen Test?